Somers, New York: History

 Industries continued to thrive, with grist, paper, saw and clothing mills operating in the area.
 Between 1890 and 1910, the Croton and Muscoot rivers were flooded to create the New York City reservoir system thereby changing the local landscape considerably.
 In the 1920s small lake communities began to spring up as vacation havens for summer visitors and farmers’ guests.
 These lake communities became larger and firmly established, eventually evolving from seasonal to year-round neighborhoods now known as Lake Lincolndale, Lake Purdys and Lake Shenorock.
 Following World War II, the rural countryside of Somers continued attracting "weekenders", many from New York City who became more mobile because of the proliferation of automobile travel.
 The construction of Interstate 684 in the mid-1970s facilitated a resurgence of residential and commercial development in Somers for the next 20 years.
 Somers grew most rapidly during the 1980s and 1990s, after IBM and PepsiCo built large corporate facilities within it.

 Somers is known for being the "cradle of the American circus".
 It gained this notoriety after Hachaliah Bailey bought an African elephant, which he named "Old Bet".
 Somers was in a minor dispute with Baraboo, Wisconsin, over which community is the "birthplace" of the American circus.
 Bailey intended to use the elephant for farm work, but the number of people it attracted caused Bailey to take her throughout the Northeast.
 Bailey's success caused numerous others to tour with exotic animals, and during the 1830s the old-style circus and Bailey's attractions merged to form the modern circus.
 Old Bet died on tour in 1827.
 Bailey later erected the Elephant Hotel in Somers in honor of Old Bet, and it was purchased by the town in 1927.
 It is a town landmark and in 2006 was dedicated a National Historic Landmark.
-The elephant remains a symbol of the town to this day, with the high school sports teams nicknamed "Tuskers".
+The elephant remains a symbol of the town to this day, with the high school sports teams the Somers "Tuskers", whose mascot is an elephant.
+A charging elephant can also be seen on the towns anti-littering signs, placed around town by the Somers Litter Task Force in 2012.
 The Elephant Hotel is currently the Somers Town Hall.

 The Mount Zion Methodist Church, Gerard Crane House, Elephant Hotel, Somers Business Historic Preservation District, Bridge L-158 and West Somers Methodist Episcopal Church and Cemetery are listed on the National Register of Historic Places.